 - Drink a full glass of water after every one or two drinks.
 This helps combat dehydration.

 - Stay away from drinking games.
 It is difficult to monitor the number of alcoholic drinks consumed in this setting.

 - Avoid situations that involve social pressure to drink.
 In such environments, it is easy to forget the amount and pace at which the beverages are being consumed, creating a dangerous situation

 - Never drink on an empty stomach.
 Also, make sure to eat healthy while drinking.
 Snacking is a good way to pace the drinks.

 - Never mix drinks with prescription medications or recreational drugs.

 It sometimes takes an addiction self-assessment for a person who has been drinking for a while to realize there is a problem.
 It does not take too many drinks to make the BAC shoot up to a toxic level.
-Which is why, if a loved one has a tendency to binge drink, it is necessary to be aware of alcohol poisoning symptoms.
+This is why, if a loved one has a tendency to binge drink, it is necessary to be aware of alcohol poisoning symptoms.

 Where do calls go